You’re serious about it.

 When I was trying to make sense of the world during my teenage years, I got influenced by weird modernism, which didn’t include Hindu culture, traditions, or values—being a Hindu was superstitious and regressive, and communal.

 I started believing that there was something deeply wrong with Hindu devas, Hindu traditions, and the Hindu culture itself.
 Little did I know that I was brainwashed into taking rotten, barbaric, and bigoted ideologies for their exact opposites.

 And Then Came Earl Nightingale

 I came across a motivational tape by an esteemed American radio personality and speaker, Mr. Earl Nightingale.

-In the tape, Mr. Nightingale narrated a story that emphasizes why one should look under their own feet for the treasure they seek.
+In the tape, Mr. Nightingale narrated a story emphasizing why one should look under their own feet for the treasure one seeks.
 And they must do it before even thinking of traveling miles and miles of deserts, wilderness, and bone-chilling cold to discover a simple truth: what they were looking for was right there, under the very ground they abandoned.

 His argument hit me like a hammer—my head spun like a merry-go-round, and I almost puked.

 And then, I pondered:

 What if I was naïve?
 What if I was wrong about Sanatan?
 And what if I was relying on half-baked theories to judge Sanatan Dharma.

 So, I started exploring Dharma deeply than ever and realized that I was brainwashed into disrespecting my own roots.
 I was dead wrong about everything related to Indic civilization.
 And contrary to the widespread myth, being a Hindu was, in fact, the coolest thing ever.

 But let me admit.

 I would’ve turned into a Hindu who hates everything about Sanatan Dharma, based on lies spread by wicked people and groups.
 But luckily, I realized I was being ‘played.’

 What about you?